nikhil0929/TeamMemberManager/README.md

 ## Backend

 This backend server is built using django along with postres database for data storage.
-Make sure you have django and postgres installed on your machine.
+To run the backend service, you must first install PostgresDB using either the installation wizard or using Homebrew.

-You must also configure django with the postgres db in the settings.py file.
+#### Install and Configure Postgres Database with Django

-#### Configure Postgres Database with Django
+To download Postgres, you can use the installation wizard located at https://www.postgresql.org/download/.
+Choose your operating system and then follow the installation instructions. **Please take note of the database name, username, password, and port you inputted when starting postgres**

 Currently, I have downloaded the postgres database to run on port 9876.
-To configure the postgres db settings for your own postgres installation, modify the ```settings.py``` file in the ```TeamMemberManagement``` subdirectory
+To configure the postgres db settings for your own postgres installation, modify the ```settings.py``` file in the ```ServerApp/TeamMemberManagement``` subdirectory.
+Replace all the values in '<xxx>' with the values you inputted when creating your postgres instance.

 ```
 ...